nguyenank/tien-len/BGIO.md

 - if they ever take newRoundPlay: reset list of players in the round, and end the tien len stage

 maybe embed what the current play is into the type of round? but that might be unnecessarily complicated, because you have to check if a combo beats the middle one anyways

+- should prob just be a G variable then